mapninja/Earthsys144/Labs/Week_08/Being_John_Snow.md

 The red cross is the mean center (no weight field; the large circle is the standard distance, which gives an indication of how closely the points are distributed around the mean center; and the rectangle is the bounding box, describing the smallest possible rectangle which will still enclose all the points.

+Note that some are having trouble with SAGA tools not being installed, in the latest version of QGIS.
+If you are not able to complete this portion of the lab because the "Spatial point pattern" tool isn't available, there is a Plugin, called **Standard Distance** that you can use to produce the Standard Distance layer, as well.

 ### Creating a surface from Point Data to Highlight “Hotspots”

 #### Kernel Density